Kurzoczek/Fix-sound-in-Acer-chromebook-315/README.md

 "Hi!
 Together with Gemini AI, I’ve developed a fix for Ubuntu 24.04 that enables the sof-rt5650 sound card on the Acer Chromebook 315 (Intel Alder Lake/Jasper Lake).
 You can find the system specifications at the beginning of the description.
+In folder "audio_backup_rull" uoy have a files which are needet do proper work for soundcard.
+They are organize in proper folder tree.
 Requirements:

 Kernel: This fix is designed for Linux Mainline Kernel 6.12 or newer.